Donald Trump ‘Wants To Make Himself A King,’ Says Top Democrat

 — The Hill (@thehill) May 8, 2019

-House Democrat’s targeting of William Barr comes as no surprise.
-As previously reported by The Inquisitr, the Democrats have vowed to use “every means at our disposal” to take down Barr, who they have continually accused of covering up for President Trump, and of purposely misinterpreting Mueller’s findings.
+House Democrats targeting William Barr comes as no surprise.
+As previously reported by The Inquisitr, the Democrats have vowed to use “every means at our disposal” to take down Barr, who they have continually accused of covering up for President Trump — and of purposely misinterpreting Mueller’s findings.

-There is a number of legal routes the Democrats can take, and some of them could even lead to the attorney general’s impeachment.
-However, that remains highly unlikely given that the GOP-controlled Senate would push back against the decision.
+There are a number of legal routes the Democrats can take, and some of them could even lead to the attorney general’s impeachment.
+However, that remains highly unlikely, given that the GOP-controlled Senate would likely push back against such a decision.

 NEW: Democrats want Justice Department’s inspector general to investigate Barr https://t.co/Jn0cW6BTYS pic.twitter.com/XLmUSDrudY